A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Online Algorithm

 As it turns out, the above strategy for choosing $p$ does not, by itself, guarantee $\phi$-competitiveness.
-The analysis of special cases and an example where this simple approach fails leads to the second idea behind our algorithm.
+The analysis of special cases and an example where this simple approach fails lead to the second idea behind our algorithm (we describe the example in Appendix~\ref{app: simpler_algs}).
 The difficulty is related to how the values of $\minwt(\tau)$, for a fixed $\tau$, vary while the current time $t$ increases.
 We were able to show $\phi$-competitiveness of the above strategy for certain instances where $\minwt(\tau)$ monotonely increases as $t$ grows from $0$ to $\tau$.
 We call this property \emph{slot-monotonicity}.
-To extend it to instances where slot monotonicity does not hold, the idea is then to simply \emph{force} it to hold by decreasing deadlines and increasing weights of some packets in the new plan.
+To extend slot-monotonicity to instances where it does not hold, the idea is then to simply \emph{force} it to hold by decreasing deadlines and increasing weights of some packets in the new optimal plan.
 (To avoid unfairly benefiting the algorithm from these increased weights, we will need to account for them appropriately in the analysis.)
-From this point on, the algorithm proceeds using these new weights and deadlines when computing the plan and choosing a packet for transmission.
+From this point on, the algorithm proceeds using these new weights and deadlines when computing the optimal plan and choosing a packet for transmission.